 The movies and their novelizations are canon

 Nope.
 The movie novelization included cut scenes and expanded scenes, as well as mentioning events in the Expanded Universe.
 They have been relegated Quasi Canon.
 This is in spite of the fact that Lucas directly talked to Terry Brooks and suggested incorporating the EU into The Phantom Menace, a trend that continued.
+He also edited Stover’s Revenge of the Sith novelization manuscript.

 The novelizations are contradictory and prove the EU was.
 (The opposite of the above argument)